adderbyte/image_retrieval_paper_implementation/README.md

     Pre-processed Data for Running Model
 ------------------------------
-To download the preprocessed data used in the training use the link below:
+To folder containing the preprocessed data is in the link below:

 [Public Data Folder](https://yadi.sk/d/eVz5JYGK1HHxFQ)

+Download the preprocessed in the same folder as the ipython notebook `CBIR.ipython`.
+Afterwards, run the ipython notebook

 -----------------------------------